rsyi/rsyi.github.io/_posts/2019-01-28-unbiased-estimators.md

 $$\hat{Y}_{\text{RR}, 2} = \frac{A\left(Y - \left(\frac{A(Y - M(X))}{\pi_1} + M(X)\right)\right)}{\pi_2}  + \left(\frac{A(Y - M(X))}{\pi_1} + M(X)\right) $$

 Written out, it quickly becomes horrendous, but if you go through the work of checking it, you might notice that we now get two chances to attempt the IPTW model ($\pi_1$ and $\pi_2$), and if either is correct in expectation, $\hat{Y}_{\text{RR},2}$ should be unbiased.
 This can be repeated forever!
-Unfortunately, in practice, this is probably unnecessary -- the main plight of
+Unfortunately, in practice, nesting models like this may not be that useful.
+The primary reason why constructing a perfect model $\pi$ is difficult is because there are often *unobserved* confounding variables, and no number of nested models will address this.

 ## Final comments